 Theme Sustainability Objective Decision Making Criteria Score Notes Will it use land that has been previously developed?
-Will it use land efficiently?
-0 No previously developed land.
-Land Minimise the irreversible loss of undeveloped land, economic mineral reserves, and Will it protect and enhance the best and most versatile agricultural land? - Minor loss of best and most versatile agricultural land (Grades 1 and 2) - small site including Grade 2. & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
-Will it minimise the degradation/loss of soils due to new development' 0 Site not within an area designated in the Minerals and Waste LDF.
-Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling?
-4 Will it maintain or improve air quality?
+Will it use land 0 No previously developed land.
+Land Minimise the irreversible loss of undeveloped land, economic mineral reserves, and efficiently?
+Will it protect and enhance the best and most versatile agricultural land?
+0 Development would not affect best and most versatile agricultural land (Grades 1 and 2).
+4 & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
+Will it minimise the degradation/loss of soils due to new development' 0 Site within an area designated in the Minerals and Waste LDF but development would not have a negative impact Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling?
+Will it maintain or improve air quality?
 0 Development unlikely to impact on air quality.
 Site lies in an area where air quality acceptable.
-Air Quality and Environmental Pollution Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration?
-0/- Development compatible with neighbouring uses.
-Some minor to moderate additional road traffic noise generation on existing residential due to development related car movements but dependent on location of site entrance - Mingle Lane. nvironmenta Will it minimise, and where possible address, land contamination?
-0 Development not on land likely to be contaminated. l Pollution Will it protect and where possible enhance the quality of the water environment?
-0 Development unlikely to effect water quality.
-Assumptions for a neutral impact are that appropriate standards and pollution control measures will be achieved through the development process, e.g. as part of Sustainable Drainage Systems (SuDS).
-Avoid damage to designated sites and protected species Will it conserve protected species and protect sites designated for nature conservation interest and geodiveristy?
+Air Quality and Environmental Pollution Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration? - Development compatible with neighbouring uses.
+Commercial to south.
+However existing residential already in close proximity so minor to medium risk Environmen Will it minimise, and where possible address, land contamination?
+0 Development not on land likely to be contaminated. tal Pollution Will it protect and where possible enhance the quality of the water environment?
+0 Development unlikely to affect water quality.
+The site within Groundwater Source Protection Zone 2 which does not rule out development but may influence land use or require pollution control measures.
+Assumptions for a neutral impact are that appropriate standards and pollution control measures will achieved through the development process and will mitigate any impact on groundwater, Avoid damage to designated sites and protected species Will it conserve protected species and protect sites designated for nature conservation interest and geodiveristy?
 0 No impact on protected sites and species (or impacts could be mitigated).
-Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)? + Minor positive impact as there are some opportunities for habitat enhancement through copse planting to compliment the woodland feel of the adjacent cemetery the retention and enhancement of the scrubland, and additional hedgerow planting.
-Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
+There are protected trees within the site adjoining the course of the River Granta and to the north of within the area around the medieval moated site.
+Also within the grounds of Mill House to the south are protected groups of trees.
+There is a group of protected elm trees within the grounds of the grain store.
+Where the site adjoins Mill Lane there are two protected elm trees, which would be impacted if this were to be the access point for the site.
+Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)?
+0 Assumptions for a neutral impact are that existing features that warrant retention can be retained or appropriate mitigation will be achieved through the development process.
+Improve opportunities for people to access and appreciate wildlife and green spaces Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
 0 Neutral impact (existing features retained, or appropriate mitigation possible).
 Assumptions for a neutral impact include that appropriate design and mitigation measures would be achieved through the development process.
+A footpath to the east of the site, which starts in Mill Lane and extends in a north east direction across the water meadows.